-Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the rack will cause the system cabinet to tip over.
+Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the system cabinet can cause the system cabinet to tip over.

 - Slide the system out of the system cabinet until the locking latches click.
 See "Sliding the System Out of the System Cabinet" on page 3-1. - 6.
-Attach the ESD wrist strap or foot strap.
+Attach the ESD wrist strap.
 Place a grounded ESD mat close to the system.

-See "Antistatic Precautions" on page 2-7.

-7. Remove the board or assembly from the slot with the defective clutch.
+See Section 2.8, "Antistatic Precautions" on page 2-6. - 7.
+Remove the board or assembly from the slot with the defective clutch.